I’m going to let you in on a secret.

 A proofreader also needs to read every single letter of every word, every punctuation mark, every page number and running head, check for consistency of heading levels and that nothing is missing, possibly check references within the text depending on the brief, and make an instant judgement call on accuracy.

-(For more on the different phases of editing, check out my article on beta readers and editing.)
+(For more on the different phases of editing, check out my article on 5 types of editing for authors.)